 Thinking On Purpose

-Sitting at her kitchen table recently I listened as she enthused about the book’s influence on making sense out of life.
-The picture tells the story of a well read, well marked, well loved book.
+We talked about life at her kitchen table.
+I listened as she enthused about the book’s influence on making sense out of life.
+The picture below tells the story of a well read, well marked, and well loved book.

 Here’s what she discovered.